mediaexplorer74/PenumbraUWP/README.md

 The aim of this for is to create a build of penumbra that will work with MonoGame UWP projects.
 Instructions for adding to your UWP project are below in the "Using Penumbra UWP" section.

+Otherwise, here is a video of how to use this fork: http://youtu.be/HE3Xmy3a5Ok

 ## What is this sorcery?

 Penumbra allows users to easily add 2D lighting with shadowing effects to their games.